kkurianski/kkurianski.github.io/about.md

 title: About
 permalink: /about/
 ---
-I earned my B.S. in applied mathematics from Cal Poly Pomona and my Ph.D. in mathematics from MIT.
+I earned my B.S. in applied mathematics from Cal Poly Pomona and my Ph.D. in mathematics from MIT under the supervision of Gigliola Staffilani.
 I'm a first-generation college student, and as an undergrad I participated in the [McNair Scholars Program](http://www.fullerton.edu/mcnair/), the [Math Alliance](https://www.mathalliance.org/), and the [MIT Summer Research Program](https://oge.mit.edu/graddiversity/msrp/).
 (I encourage students to check out all of them!).
 After receiving my doctorate,